Buying bitcoin in the UK has never been easier and if you’re new to it and looking to buy some yourself this article might be for you.

 - Credit card

 Bank transfer or debit card are the two main payment methods to buy bitcoin in the UK.
-Some services allow you to use PayPal but not all.
+Personally, I’m against using a credit card (and therefore using credit) to buy bitcoin but you do whatever works best for you.

 Choosing a wallet to store your bitcoin